Cooperative coevolution of real predator robots and virtual robots in the pursuit domain: Cooperative coevolution of real and virutal robots

 1. For a virtual robot $j$ ($j \in \{2,...,N_p\}$), the PSO update rules are as follows:

 where

 and

-$nnd(v)$ outputs one of the 8 unit vectors in $SN$ which has the minimum angle distance with the newly generated velocity $v$.
+$nnd(v)$ outputs one of the 8 unit vectors in $SN$ which has the minimum angle distance with the input velocity $v$.
 By using the function $nnd(\cdot)$, every robot can only move one step by one step.
 In this way, unlike the multi-steps case in a general PSO, the path planning and the worry about collisions in the half way to a destination are not ever necessary . $v_{robots}^{ij}$ is the velocity for the $j$th individual (robot) in the $i$th subpopulation which has the position $p_{robots}^{ij}$.
 In addition, $pi_{robots}^{ij}$ is the individual historical best position for the $j$th individual (robot) in the $i$th subpopulation, while $pg_{robots}^i$ is the global best position of the $i$th subpopulation.
 The coefficient $w \in{R}$ is called the inertia weight, $c_1, c_2 \in{R^+}$, and $r_1, r_2$ are uniformly distributed random numbers in the range of $(0,1)$.
 Besides,

-outputs the nearest boundary neighbor $p_b^{i1}$ in the constrainted vicinity of the real predator robot $p_{robots}^{i1}$.
-This function is illustrated in Figure \ref{fig_func_nbn}, where the constrained vicinity of $p_{robots}^{i1}$ is shown in a dashed square, which is determined as the minimum one that can accommodate all the unique virtual robots.
+is designed to output the nearest boundary neighbor $p_b^{i1}$ in the constrained vicinity of the real predator robot $p_{robots}^{i1}$.
+This function is illustrated in Figure \ref{fig_func_nbn}, where the constrained vicinity of $p_{robots}^{i1}$ is shown in a dashed square, which is determined as the minimum one that can accommodate the specified number of virtual robots.
 Note that, the $nbn(p_{robots}^{ij}, p_{robots}^{i1})$ function in Equation (\ref{eq_position_virtual}) is very important because it can assure all the virtual robots $p_{robots}^{ij} (j \geq 2)$ are in the constrained vicinity of the real predator robot $p_{robots}^{i1}$, without which the subpopulation may lose the vicinity exploring capability for the real predator robot.

 2. For the real robot ($j = 1$), the PSO update rules are as follows: